scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 frequencies over time) and write down words he's heard (a tensor representing words in a sequence).
 That's called _automated speech recognition_.

- - Bert can watch (image tensors over time) and listen (sound tensors over tiem), then figure out how to turn the steering wheel (a "control" tensor telling us the angle of turn and how fast), press the brake (another control tensor), or play with the turn signal (a logical on/off tensor).
+ - Bert can watch (image tensors over time) and listen (sound tensors over time), then figure out how to turn the steering wheel (a "control" tensor telling us the angle of turn and how fast), press the brake (another control tensor), or play with the turn signal (a logical on/off tensor).
 That's called _autonomous driving_.